aptech/docs/docs/printfm.rst

 you want it right-justified, or "-\*.\*s" if you want it left-justified.
-If the column is mixed character and numeric elements, then use the correct numeric format and `printfm` will substitute a default format string for those elements in the column that are character.
+If the column is mixed character and numeric elements, then use the correct numeric format and :func:`printfm` will substitute a default format string for those elements in the column that are character.